logan-mcgee/discord_perms/README.md

 # discord_perms
-Link discord roles to in game permission thingies
+Link discord roles to in game permission thingies.
+Now with ace permission support!